isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-do-bed-bug-bombs-work.markdown

 slug: /do-bed-bug-bombs-work/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 The use of bed bug bombs to kill bed bugs is increasing day by day.
-The aerosol foggers contain insecticides like pyrethroid, permethrin, or pyrethrin -Â  administered in different dosages.
+The aerosol foggers contain insecticides like pyrethroid, permethrin, or pyrethrin -  administered in different dosages.
 So, do bed bug bombs work?
 Simple answer, Yes,
 [bed bug bomb kills all bed bugs and eggs](https://pestpolicy.com/bed-bug-eggs/) that get into contact with the chemical being sprayed.
 But any beg bug,